Feminine Deities in Classic Literature

 A Transformative 8-Week Journey exploring the feminine divine.

 What is the Female God?
 How is she depicted in classic literature and what kind of healing can she provide in an otherwise patristic culture?
 This writing seminar examines these questions and more in pursuit of fully understanding a God that has been historically denied.
-Beginning in ancient myths and biblical literature, moving up though 15th century England, and landing in our modern world, this class will explore feminine deities.
+Beginning in ancient myths and biblical literature, moving up through 20th century America, and landing in our modern world, this class will explore feminine deities.
 How does God as mother differ from God as father?
 How are these notions affected by differences in culture?
 What insights can we draw through this work about ourselves and the never-ending pursuit of truth?
 Readings will include classical mythology, the Bible, Toni Morrison, Virginia Woolf, Alice Walker, Ntozake Shange, among many others.

 “The readings were perfectly curated".”